krzemienski/awesome-from-stars/README.md

 * [NVIDIA/VideoProcessingFramework](https://github.com/NVIDIA/VideoProcessingFramework): Set of Python bindings to C++ libraries which provides full HW acceleration for video decoding, encoding and GPU-accelerated color space and pixel format conversions
 * [kevin-corcoran-dev/VideoQuality_PoC](https://github.com/kevin-corcoran-dev/VideoQuality_PoC): None
 * [svhawks/VideoThumbnailViewKit](https://github.com/svhawks/VideoThumbnailViewKit): Video Thumb ScrollView
+* [modfy/videotranscode.space](https://github.com/modfy/videotranscode.space): A video transcoder and converter built using Web Assembly and FFMPEG to transcode and convert videos right in your browser while protecting your privacy
 * [TrafeX/videotranscoder](https://github.com/TrafeX/videotranscoder): Wrapper around ffmpeg to transcode media to Apple's ProRes codec
 * [wangda8791/VideoTranscoder](https://github.com/wangda8791/VideoTranscoder): VideoTranscoder, desktop video application based on ffmpeg binary
 * [cash2one/VideoTranscoding-Backend](https://github.com/cash2one/VideoTranscoding-Backend): This application transcode a video that you send on all formats what you want and diferent resolutions.